 The following information is intended as basic and typical and may not apply to your specific application.
 Not all switches may be covered in this section.
-See the Manufacturer's Operator's Manual for specific information on the use and operation of switches in the boat.
+The switches in the boat are two- or three-position rocker-type with LED indicators for positive ON/OFF identification.